MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/WasteGeneratedInOperations.md

 ms.author: cdmditeam
 ---

-# Mobile combustion in Sustainability(MobileCombustion)
+# Waste generated in operations in Sustainability(WasteGeneratedInOperations)

-Combustion that occurs in a moving vehicle, such as a car or truck.
+Entity for waste generated in operations, including disposal and treatment of waste generated.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability/MobileCombustion.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability/WasteGeneratedInOperations.cdm.json" target="_blank">GitHub</a>.

 ## Traits